 If you want to read some great tips for Amsterdam have a read of Lizzy’s Guide to Amsterdam: from tulips to coffee shops.

 There you have it 15 of my top Dutch food favourites and of course some great locally brewed beer.
 As you can see Dutch cuisine is far more interesting than you ever thought.
 Now it’s your turn to get out an enjoy Amsterdam.
 If you really want to know how to have fun in Amsterdam here is Your Guide to the Most Fun Things to do in Amsterdam

-Amsterdam is one of the safest cities in the world for solo travelers and as my fellow travel writer Kelly knows there a a lot of amazing things to do as a solo traveler in this beautiful city.
+Amsterdam is one of the safest cities in the world for solo travellers and as my fellow travel writer, Kelly knows there a lot of amazing things to do as a solo traveller in this beautiful city.

 What’s your favourite Dutch food?